lynchp35/Philip_Portfolio/README.md

 # Project 02: Film Review Sentiment Analysis.

 The goal of this project is to develop a Naïve Bayes classifier to analyse the sentiment of a film review.
-The data used came from **, which includes 2000 reviews evenly split between the two classes, negative or positive.
+The data used was provided [Cornell](https://www.cs.cornell.edu/people/pabo/movie-review-data/), which includes 2000 reviews evenly split between the two classes, negative or positive.
 The project involves five main parts these are:

 1. Pre-processing, the code for this can be found in the Python script [pre_processing.py]().
 This file pre-processes the film reviews depending on the parameters passed, the possible parameters are;